Skip to content

 The template list

-The list shows all email templates in your organization.
-Each row shows the template name, its Group (Candidate or Client), its status (Active or Inactive), and the creation date.
+The list shows all email templates in your organization in a single view.
+Each row shows the template name, its Group, its status (Active or Inactive), and the creation date.

 From the list you can: